AndreiMisiukevich/CardView/README.md

 ## Workarounds

 -> If you want to put your cardsView/carouselView INTO scroll view, you should to use *ParentScrollView* instead of Xamarin.Forms.ScrollView.
+Set *VerticalSwipeThresholdDistance* rahter big value on Android.. otherwise sometimes fast scroll gestures can be interpritated as swipe.

 -> If you want to put cardsView/carouselView INTO ListView or INTO any another scrollable view you should follow these steps
 1) Create your own class and implement IOrdinateHandlerParentView interface (It's needed only for iOS, but do it into shared project)